zeroluck/docs/sources/articles/google-saml.md

-# Using SAML to get SSO with Google Apps
+# Using SAML To Get SSO With Google Apps

-Google Apps will work as Service Provide ( SP ) and we need to "introduce" Gluu Server with Google Apps as Gluu Server can work as Identity Provider ( IDP ).
+Google Apps will work as a Service Provider (SP) and we need to "introduce" Gluu Server with Google Apps as Gluu Server so that it can work as an Identity Provider (IDP).

 NOTE: It is highly recommended to use Google staging apps setup before Google production migration.
 If you have any question or confusion, please feel free to let us know.

-We need to configure both parties ( Google Apps and Gluu Server ) as they can talk to each other.
+We need to configure Google Apps and Gluu Server so that both parties can talk to each other.

-## Configuring Google Apps with Google dashboard:
+## Configuring Google Apps With Google Dashboard:

 * Login to dashboard.

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/GoogleAppSSO/admin_console.png)

-* Click "Security" tab.
+* Choose the "Security" tab.

 * A new page will appear from where you need to select `Set up single sign-on(SSO)`